 The cryptocurrency markets are well-known for their sudden and wild price swings.
 This has led to speculators flocking to the market to gain exposure to the industry in the hope that they will be on the winning end of volatility.
-As a way to hedge against the volatility, stablecoins were introduced to the market which are tied to fiat currencies such as the US Dollar.
+As a way to hedge against volatility, stablecoins were introduced to the market which is tied to fiat currencies such as the US Dollar.
 This gives investors a familiar and reliable price point to investor and trade the asset class.

-Stablecoins such as Tether (USDT) and USD Coin (USDC) are widely known and used on the most popular cryptocurrency exchanges, trading platforms and wallets as a stable "digital fiat currency".
+Stablecoins such as Tether (USDT) and USD Coin (USDC) are widely known and used on cryptocurrency exchanges, trading platforms and wallets as a stable "digital fiat currency".
 While Tether is the larger and more widely traded coin, questions surrounding its cash reserves and regulatory troubles have turned investors to USDC as it may be a safer stablecoin than USDT.
 This article will explore the history behind USDT and USDC, what the differences are between the two stablecoins and which is better to use for cryptocurrency trading.

 USDC vs. USDT: Overview